 - The software compares color information from other images to the reference image and returns a score as an indicator of similarity.

-ROI could be defined manually, or they can be the output of some other machine vision tool, such as pattern matching used to locate the components to be inspected.
+ROI could be defined manually, or it can be the output of some other machine vision tool, such as pattern matching used to locate the components to be inspected.